 ……

 The EMLSR Support subfield indicates (#17622)whether the MLD supports EMLSR operation.
 The EMLSR Support subfield is set to 1 if the MLD supports the EMLSR operation; otherwise it is set to 0.
 For a non-AP MLD, the EMLSR Support subfield is set to 0 if the EMLMR Support subfield is set to 1.
+When the EMLSR Support subfield is set to 1, the EMLSR/EMLMR Padding Delay subfield is the EMLSR Padding Delay subfield and the EMLSR/EMLMR Transition Delay subfield is the EMLSR Transition Delay subfield.

 ……

 The EMLMR Support subfield indicates support of the EMLMR operation for an MLD.
 The EMLMR Sup- port subfield is set to 1 if the MLD supports the EMLMR operation; otherwise it is set to 0.
 For a non-AP MLD, the EMLMR Support subfield is set to 0 if the EMLSR Support subfield is set to 1.
+When the EMLMR Mode subfield is set to 1, the EMLSR/EMLMR Padding Delay subfield is the EMLMR Padding Delay subfield and the EMLSR/EMLMR Transition Delay subfield is the EMLMR Transition Delay subfield.

+The EMLMR Padding Delay subfield indicates the minimum MAC padding duration of the initial frame requested by the non-AP MLD as defined in 35.5.2.2.3 (Padding for a triggering frame).
+When the EMLMR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Padding Delay subfield is reserved.
+The EMLSR Padding Delay subfield is set as defined in Table 9-xxx (Encoding of the EMLMR Padding Delay subfield).

+Table 9-xxx—Encoding of the EMLMR Padding Delay subfield